Japan's Suga to run in LDP leadership race, source says | Politics

 A Nikkei/TV Tokyo poll showed Ishiba with 28% support, followed by current Defence Minister Taro Kono with 15%.
 Suga came in fourth with 11% in that poll.
 Besides Kono, another possible contenders is Fumio Kishida, a former foreign minister.

-Abe, Japan's longest-serving premier, said he was stepping down because of worsening health.
-The LDP will hold its leadership vote on Sept.
-14. (Additional reporting by Chris Gallagher, Linda Sieg, Writing by David Dolan Editing by Michael Perry, Robert Birsel and Mark Heinrich)
+(Additional reporting by Chris Gallagher, Linda Sieg, Writing by David Dolan Editing by Michael Perry, Robert Birsel and Mark Heinrich and Chizu Nomiyama)